-The countertop is the surface that takes the most punishment in any kitchen.
-Hot pans, water splashing near the sink, constant chopping — if it is installed incorrectly, within a few months the joints start swelling or the worktop pulls away from the wall.
-We install countertops made from laminate, solid wood and composite materials across Warsaw — from Ursynow to Zoliborz.
-If the kitchen is already assembled and the countertop needs replacing or trimming to fit, that is also what we do.
+The countertop is the part of the kitchen that gets hit the hardest.
+Hot pans, splashes around the sink, nonstop chopping — when it’s fitted badly, the joints begin to swell after a few months or the worktop starts pulling away from the wall.
+We fit countertops made of laminate, solid wood and composite all over Warsaw — from Ursynow to Zoliborz.
+If the kitchen is already in place and the countertop needs replacing or cutting down to size, we handle that too.

 How much does it cost and what affects the price

-Installation cost depends on the countertop length, number of cut-outs (sink, hob), material and how much trimming is needed to match the walls.
-An L-shaped kitchen with a joint costs more than a straight run because it requires precise cutting and sealing of the connection.
-A wall strip (listwa przyscienna), edge finishing and plinth installation all affect the final amount.
-Current prices for all kitchen services are in the table below.
+The installation price depends on the countertop length, the number of cut-outs (sink, hob), the material, and how much needs to be trimmed to follow the walls.
+An L-shaped kitchen with a joint costs more than a straight section because the connection has to be cut and sealed very accurately.
+A wall strip (listwa przyscienna), edge finishing and plinth fitting also change the final total.
+Up-to-date prices for all kitchen services are in the table below.

 How the on-site work goes

-1. You send photos of the kitchen and dimensions (or the technician measures on site).
+- You send kitchen photos and dimensions (or the technician comes to measure on site).

-2. We confirm the countertop material, number of cut-outs and whether there are corner joints.
+- We confirm the countertop material, how many cut-outs are needed, and whether there are corner joints.

-3. The technician arrives with tools: circular saw, router, jigsaw and templates.
+- The technician arrives with the tools: circular saw, router, jigsaw and templates.

-4. The old countertop is removed (if applicable) and the cabinet level is checked.
+- The old countertop is taken off (if applicable) and the cabinet level is checked.

-5. The new countertop is trimmed to fit — adjusted to the walls, cut-outs made for the sink and hob.
+- The new countertop is cut to fit — matched to the walls, with openings made for the sink and hob.

-6. Joints are sealed with silicone and a joining strip is fitted (for L-shaped kitchens).
+- Joints are sealed with silicone and a joining strip is installed (for L-shaped kitchens).

-7. The countertop is secured to the cabinet frames from below with screws and brackets.
-The wall plinth is fitted.
+- The countertop is fixed to the cabinet frames from underneath with screws and brackets.
+The wall plinth is installed.

 Common customer mistakes (and how to avoid them)

-• Not accounting for wall thickness and corner angles — the countertop does not sit flush, leaving 5-10 mm gaps.
+- Ignoring wall thickness and corner angles — the countertop does not line up properly, and 5-10 mm gaps are left.

-• Cutting the sink opening too close to the edge — the laminate cracks under load.
+- Cutting the sink opening too near the edge — the laminate breaks under pressure.

-• Not sealing the edges and joints — water gets inside and the chipboard swells.
+- Leaving edges and joints unsealed — water gets inside and the chipboard starts to swell.

-• Installing the countertop before levelling the cabinets — the surface ends up uneven.
+- Fitting the countertop before the cabinets are levelled — the surface comes out uneven.

-• Fixing the countertop with glue instead of mechanical fasteners — the cabinet has to be destroyed when replacing it.
+- Attaching the countertop with glue instead of mechanical fixings — when it needs replacing, the cabinet has to be wrecked.

-• Forgetting the wall plinth — crumbs and water get behind the countertop, leading to mould.
+- Skipping the wall plinth — crumbs and water end up behind the countertop, which leads to mould.

 What to prepare before the technician arrives

-• The countertop must be on site (delivered to the apartment).
+- The countertop must already be on site (delivered to the apartment).

-• The sink and hob should be available for accurate cut-out marking.
+- The sink and hob should be there for accurate cut-out marking.

-• Make sure there is access to water supply and drainage (if the sink is being fitted during the same visit).
+- Make sure there is access to water supply and drainage (if the sink is being installed during the same visit).

-• Clear the work area — remove boxes, appliances and food from the floor.
+- Clear the work area — take boxes, appliances and food off the floor.

-• Let the technician know the countertop thickness (28 mm or 38 mm) — this determines the fixings.
+- Tell the technician the countertop thickness (28 mm or 38 mm) — this affects the fixings.

 A real case from Warsaw

 A client in the Wola district ordered an L-shaped IKEA kitchen and bought a laminate countertop — 3 metres plus 1.6 metres.
-The problem was that the walls in the older building were uneven and the corner angle was about 87 degrees instead of 90.
-The technician trimmed both pieces along the wall contour with a circular saw and finished with a jigsaw.
-The joint was made using a euro-cut with silicone sealing and a bolt connector underneath.
-He cut openings for the sink and hob, finished the edges with aluminium trim and fitted the wall plinth.
+The issue was that the walls in the older building were uneven, and the corner angle was about 87 degrees instead of 90.
+The technician trimmed both pieces to the wall line with a circular saw and finished them with a jigsaw.
+The joint was done as a euro-cut with silicone sealing and a bolt connector underneath.
+He cut the openings for the sink and hob, finished the edges with aluminium trim and installed the wall plinth.
 The job took about 4 hours.
-Two weeks later the client sent a photo — the joint was invisible, the plinth sat tight, no gaps anywhere.
-The lesson: on-site measurements are everything — catalogue dimensions rarely match reality.
+Two weeks later the client sent a photo — the joint could not be seen, the plinth sat tight, and there were no gaps anywhere.
+The takeaway: on-site measurements matter more than anything — catalogue dimensions almost never match the real kitchen.

 Frequently asked questions